tioluigidev/Tio-Luigis-IOT-Minilab/README.md

 ## Features

-- Rack mounted in a "maker style" so you can easily modify, extend, create new modules, etc.
+- Rack mounted in a "maker style", so you can easily modify it, extend it, create new modules, etc.
-- You also can use it as a workbench tool.
+- You can also use it as a workbench tool.
-- ATX PSU (3.3V, 5V, 12V and adjustable voltage) for the modules and for the workbench.
+- ATX PSU (3.3V, 5V, 12V and adjustable voltage) for the built-in modules and for the workbench experiments and tests.
-- USB PSU/charger, for those devices in the rack or on the workbench, that uses USB power cord .
+- USB PSU/charger, for those devices that uses USB power cord, inside the rack or on the workbench.
-- Small CPU module with USB hub for conecting to your IOT devices (yes, in the rack or on the workbench).
+- Small CPU module with USB hub for conecting to your IOT devices (yes yes, inside the rack or on the workbench).
-- Use ready-made parts, so you don´t have to make printed circuit boards!
+- It uses ready-made parts, so you don´t have to make printed circuit boards!

 ## Structure and Modules